amarshallcc/osticket-prereqs/README.md

 https://github.com/user-attachments/assets/33760f65-f25c-41d8-bea1-446e4c803493

-Purpose: To set up the database and configure osTicket’s backend.
-Enable required PHP extensions (php_imap.dll, php_intl.dll, php_opcache.dll) for full functionality.
+To set up the database and configure osTicket’s backend we will then enable the required PHP extensions (php_imap.dll, php_intl.dll, php_opcache.dll) for full functionality.
 Rename and set permissions on ost-config.php to store osTicket settings securely.
 Install HeidiSQL, a database management tool, and create a new MySQL database for osTicket.
 <p>